 Photo and tin by Nick Ames

-When you’re making fire the traditional way, such as with flint and steel, you want to make sure to catch your hard earned spark in something that will turn it into a real fire.
+When you’re making fire the traditional way, such as with flint and steel, you want to make sure to catch your hard-earned spark in something that will turn it into a real fire.
 What you need is an easily combustible piece of tinder.
-Enter the char cloth.
-They’re easy to make-just put strips of cotton fabric in an Altoids tin, close the lid tightly, make a hole in the tin, and place it in a fire to cook.
+Enter char cloth.
+It’s easy to make — just put strips of cotton fabric in an Altoids tin, close the lid tightly, make a hole in the tin, and place it in a fire to “cook.”

 Pocket Games Chest